-The American Journal of Transportation recently talked with Senior Vice President of Development Ronel Borner about CenterPoint’s port-proximate development strategy and focus on expanding its New Jersey foothold into New York City and Lehigh Valley, PA.
+CenterPoint’s Senior Vice President of Development Ronel Borner talked with AJOT about our port-proximate development strategy and focus on expanding our New Jersey foothold into New York City and Lehigh Valley, PA.

 As global importers continue to seek dynamic supply chain alternatives to U.S. West Coast port congestion, CenterPoint Properties is ambitiously expanding its portfolio of logistically advantaged warehouse and distribution facilities along the East Coast, with a particular focus on the thriving New York/New Jersey market.

 “I’ve never seen anything like it,” Ronel Borner CenterPoint’s senior vice president of development, told AJOT in relating the present vibrant U.S. East Coast industrial real estate development push to his two decades of experience in the sector.